How to Interpret Google My Business (GMB) Insights

 Searches on the Local Finder are included in “Search” since they happen on Google.com and not Maps.Google.com.

-- If driving directions seem high, it’s probably because you are in a building and Google is counting driving directions that were actually to other businesses at the same address.
+This section shows where your driving directions came from if you have enough of them.
+Google will also show details about the areas where your direction requests come from including a nice heat map.
+If driving directions seem high, it’s probably because you are in a building and Google is counting driving directions that were actually to other businesses at the same address.

 Don’t be surprised if the numbers on this graph don’t match the numbers under “customer actions”.
 This graph shows 4 weeks whereas the actions section shows 30 days.